-When they do things that are completely unjust, we’re tempted to exclaim, “How could you do that?
+When they do things that are wholly unjust, we’re tempted to exclaim, “How could you do that?
 How do you live with yourself?
 Why are you doing things that no decent person would do?”

-But, see, this assumes too much.
+But, this assumes too much.
 We imagine them, at least in some respect, feeling as we feel, thinking as we think.
 But that’s not how a “level of consciousness” works.

 it's how they see reality

 When they do something outrageous – “outrageous” to us – they feel quite justified in their actions.
 It’s the “right thing to do” as far as they're concerned.
 That's how they see it, and it's how they see themselves fitting into the world and reality.
 There's nothing to be sorry for, from their point of view.
 We might call their conduct "vicious," but they might call it "heroic" and "courageous," fighting against what they view as evil opposing them.

 And they’d be able to give you a list of reasons why their conduct is “moral.”
 Our scrutiny of those reasons would uncover a host of illogical flights of fancy – the kind I catalogued in the “Clear Thinking” article -- but rational argument would not move them.
 You just don't understand, they would tell you.

 and this is the way it is, all the way up the line, for each of the many "levels of consciousness"